 I seem to recall that Microsoft used to recommend to install the 32-bit version, even on a 64-bit version of Windows but that was some years ago.

 - Does Microsoft still recommend installing the 32-bit version?

 - What are the downsides or benefits when I install the 64-bit version?

 - Where can I download the 64-bit version of Office?

 As of the release of Office 2019, Microsoft is now recommending to install the 64-bit version of Office unless you have a specific need which still requires the 32-bit version.

 Personally, and mainly from an Outlook perspective, I’ve seen very few instances over the past years where using the 64-bit version of Office would have caused issues, so I’m happy that Microsoft now finally decided that the turning point has been reached.

-For Office 2019, the default for new installations has now been set to 64-bit and Office 365 will follow soon.
+For Office 2019 and Microsoft 365 Apps (previously known as Office 365), the default for new installations has now been set to 64-bit.
 Although the considerations for using 32-bit vs 64-bit are the same for Office 2010, 2013 and 2016, the default for new installations of these versions will remain 32-bit for now.